Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning: Proof Overview

-\paragraph{Improved Sample Complexity of Pretraining.} If the indicator $\mathbbm{1}[\cdot]$ inside the expectation is 1 with high probability, then the updated parameter $\vgamma^*$ can be approximated as $\vgamma^* \approx 2\eta \mathbb{E}_{\vbeta \sim \mathrm{Unif}(S_r)}\left[\mathbb{E}_{(\vx,y \sim \gD_\vbeta)}[y \vc_\vbeta \odot \phi(\vx)]\right]$ and this close to zero when $\ie(g_*)>2$.
+\paragraph{Improved Sample Complexity of Pretraining.} The nonlinearity of the MLP is crucial for our analysis of the pretraining sample complexity.
+If the indicator $\mathbbm{1}[\cdot]$ inside the expectation is 1 with high probability, then the updated parameter $\vgamma^*$ can be approximated as $\vgamma^* \approx 2\eta \mathbb{E}_{\vbeta \sim \mathrm{Unif}(S_r)}\left[\mathbb{E}_{(\vx,y \sim \gD_\vbeta)}[y \vc_\vbeta \odot \phi(\vx)]\right]$ and this close to zero when $\ie(g_*)>2$, leading to less information gain.
 However, we show that the indicator deviates significantly from a constant value.
-We formally prove that this deviation allows the indicator to reduce the information exponent when multiplied by the label $y$, thereby inducing a sample complexity not governed by $\ie(g_*)$.
+We formally prove that this deviation allows the indicator to reduce the information exponent when multiplied by the label $y$, thereby inducing a pretraining sample complexity not governed by $\ie(g_*)$.
 While \citet{nishikawa2025nonlinear} employ an architecture with a similar structure to ours—an MLP following a Softmax Transformer—they do not achieve the same improvement.
-This is because their use of Softmax places the model in a regime where a key indicator function is 1 with high probability.
+This is because their use of Softmax places the model in a regime where a key indicator function is 1 with high probability, which is sufficient in their case as Softmax generates the necessary higher-order functions of the input, while our analysis only uses up to second-order functions.
 In addition, our observation for this improvement cannot be directly applied to the work of \citet{oko2024pretrained} due to a key architectural difference: applying the MLP layer in the input embedding rather than at the output layer.

-\paragraph{Pretrained Mamba Perform Test-Time Feature Learning.} We show that the pretrained parameter $\vgamma^*$ recovers the intrinsic feature space $S_r$ by attaining significantly larger components within the feature index set $\gI$ than in other indices.
-Furthermore, we show that pretrained mamba performs test-time feature learning by establishing the following proposition: \begin{proposition}[Informal] For a sampled ICL input embedding $\mZ$ with context length $N = \tilde \Omega\left(r^{3 \ge(g_*)}\right)$, query $\vx$, and feature vector $\vbeta$, the following holds with high probability: